Supertramp: 1969–1972: Formation, Supertramp and Indelibly Stamped

-The membership continued to change in the six months following the album's release.
+The membership continued to evolve in the six months following the album's release.
 Palmer left the band in December 1970, followed by Millar in January 1971, who had suffered a nervous breakdown.
 Palmer, as Richard Palmer-James, went on to work as a lyricist for King Crimson.
 Palmer was replaced by former The Nice guitarist David O'List, who lasted for only one gig.
 A drummer from Birmingham, Dickie Thomas, was brought in during the interim until auditions brought the band Kevin Currie in February 1971.

 South African Russell Pope, who started out working as a roadie for the band and later handled their sound, talks of his first joining them and their early days:

-"I joined on December 28th 1970.
+[I joined] on December 28th 1970.
 Rick and Roger shared a moth eaten flat in Maida Vale, West London, no furniture, just a couple of beds.
 Richard Palmer had just left, reasons unknown to me.
-Bob Millar quit soon afterwards, the first of many 'Spinal Tap' moments to come.
+Bob Millar quit soon afterwards, the first of many "Spinal Tap" moments to come.
 I have a vague memory of David O'List being mentioned by Rick in some scathing way, but if he was involved it must have been for about five minutes.
-Richard Palmer was already gone when I arrived.
+Richard Palmer was already gone when I arrived ....
 There was no guitarist.
 The band was a four piece: Roger Hodgson on bass, Rick Davies on organ mostly, Dave Winthrop on sax and flute and Bob Millar on drums.
 Dave was pretty much the lead singer, Roger sang about a third of the set.
 Rick didn't sing at all.
-Very strange line up for a rock band but it worked, although the music had no relevance to who they became in later incarnations.
+Very strange line up for a rock band but it worked, although the music had no relevance to who they became in later incarnations. ...
 I joined Supertramp as an extra pair of hands to load and unload the van.
 No more, no less.
-I was broke, freezing and about to be homeless and somebody said 'Does anyone want to go to Norway with some band or other for ten pounds a week'?
-It was a fortune to me at that time.
+I was broke, freezing and about to be homeless and somebody said "Does anyone want to go to Norway with some band or other for ten pounds a week?"
+It was a fortune ....
 I volunteered.
 Who knew?
 The infamous Norway expedition started on the 28th of December 1970.
 We took the ferry from Newcastle to Bergen and the first gig was on December 30th on top of a mountain and the audience mostly arrived on skis.
-At the end of the show they were all screaming drunk and commenced beating the crap out of each other with chairs.
+At the end of the show they were all screaming drunk and commenced beating the shit out of each other with chairs.
 The van stayed on that mountain until the spring of 1971 as it expired after getting up the steep climb.
 The expedition lasted about ten days in a new rented van, ferries and icy roads with 1,000 feet drops into the fjiords.
 Beautiful, terrifying.
-All I could think was 'What the hell have I done'?
+All I could think was "What the hell have I done?"